 For more than 130 years, Novagraaf has been helping iconic brands and innovative organisations around the world drive competitive advantage.
 One of Europe's leading IP consulting groups, Novagraaf specialises in the protection and global management of IP rights, including trademarks, patents, designs, domain names and copyright.
-Headquartered in the Netherlands, Novagraaf has 17 offices worldwide and a powerful network of more than 330 specialists.
-A NovumIP company, Novagraaf is unique in our ability to provide tailored legal expertise, efficiency-gaining administrative services and proactive commercial insights across the full life cycle of clients' IP rights.
+Headquartered in the Netherlands, Novagraaf has 18 offices worldwide and a powerful network of more than 330 specialists.
+Part of the Questel group, Novagraaf is unique in its ability to provide tailored legal expertise, efficiency-gaining administrative services and proactive commercial insights across the full life cycle of clients' IP rights.